A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 This procedure is usually done while you are awake.
 The health care provider will apply a numbing medicine (local anesthesia) to the biopsy area.

-There are two types of muscle biopsy:
+There are 2 types of muscle biopsy:

-A needle biopsy involves inserting a needle into the muscle.
+- A needle biopsy involves inserting a needle into the muscle.
 When the needle is removed, a small piece of tissue remains in the needle.
-The tissue is sent to a laboratory for examination.
 More than one needle stick may be needed to get a large enough sample.

-An open biopsy involves making a small cut in the skin and into the muscle.
+- An open biopsy involves making a small cut in the skin and into the muscle.
 The muscle tissue is then removed.